alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-qadiriyyah.md

 locale: en
 note: true
 uid: qadiriyyah
-excerpt: "The poem that was sent by the questioner shows that the one who wrote it was ignorant, as the things that he ascribes to himself are Kufr (disbelief) and misguidance. "
+summary: "The poem that was sent by the questioner shows that the one who wrote it was ignorant, as the things that he ascribes to himself are Kufr (disbelief) and misguidance. "
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz